Learn More About SMUD and Your Net Energy Metering Bill

 1. How Do I Read My SMUD Bill Once My Solar System Is Running?

-SMUD will install, at no cost to you, a single meter capable of measuring the difference between the number of kilowatt-hours (kWh) your solar system produces and the amount of kWh you draw from the grid.
-This difference is called Net Energy Metering (NEM), and SMUD uses it to calculate your NEM or solar bill.3
+SMUD will measure the difference between the number of kilowatt-hours your home solar system produces and the amount of electricity you use from the grid.
+This difference is called Net Energy Metering or NEM, which SMUD uses to calculate your solar bill.3

-As a SMUD solar customer, you’re also able to choose how and when you want to pay for your residential electricity.
-By default, SMUD will reconcile the difference in the amount of kWh you use and produce once a year.
-Yet, you can opt to pay your solar bills each month, too, and avoid a potentially hefty bill after a 12-month period.5
+As a SMUD solar customer, you’re also able to choose how and when you want to pay for your home electricity.
+By default, SMUD will settle the difference in the number of kilowatt-hours you use and produce once a year.
+Yet, you can choose to pay your solar bills each month, too, and avoid a possibly larger bill at the end of the year.5

 Since SMUD gives you the option to pay your solar bill each month or once a year, depending on the option you select, your bill will look different.
-Still, some elements on both monthly and annual solar bills are the same, like your fixed customer charges to keep SMUD’s infrastructure in top shape, as well as any county taxes.
-View samples of SMUD’s monthly and annual solar bills.
+Still, some elements on your monthly and annual solar bills stay the same, like your fixed customer charges to keep SMUD’s infrastructure in top shape, as well as any county taxes.
+See samples of SMUD’s monthly and annual solar bills.

 2. What Are Time-of-Use (TOU) Rates?

-TOU rates, dubbed as “Time-of-Day (TOD) rates” by SMUD, are variable pricing structures that change depending on the time of day and the season you use electricity at home.
+TOU rates, called “Time-of-Day (TOD) rates” by SMUD, are variable pricing structures that change depending on the time of day and the season you use electricity at home.

-SMUD’s TOD 5-8 P.M. rate offers you lower prices during off-peak periods (morning and evening) when people are already asleep or have gone to work or school, and higher prices during peak periods (afternoon) as the demand for electricity increases because most people are at home using their devices and appliances or blasting their air conditioners to stay comfortable.6
+SMUD’s TOD 5-8 P.M. rate offers you lower prices during off-peak periods (morning and evening) when people are already asleep or have gone to work or school, and higher prices during peak periods (afternoon) as the demand for electricity increases because most people are at home connected to their devices and appliances or using their air conditioners to stay comfortable.6

 SMUD’s TOD 5-8 P.M.
 Rate Periods